DolicaAkelloEgwel/github-workshop/slides.md

 # Extra: Cool Git Stuff

 ---
 #  `lazygit`

 - A terminal UI for using Git.
 - Nice if you're a touch-typer.
-- Other alternatives to GitHub Desktop: GitKraken, `gitui`,
+- Other alternatives to GitHub Desktop: GitKraken, `gitui`, the terminal

 ---
 # The magic of `bisect`